Ghofran-nasr/Diamond-Price-Regression/README.md

 ## About Dataset
 Context
 This classic dataset contains the prices and other attributes of almost 54,000 diamond
-####  can  download the data from kaggle by this link: https://www.kaggle.com/competitions/shai-ml/data
+####  can  download the data from kaggle through this link: https://www.kaggle.com/competitions/shai-ml/data
-### Attirbutes:
+### Attirbutes

 - price price in US dollars (\$326--\$18,823)